-- By sending a written notice of revocation to our Secretary at 225 West Washington Street, Indianapolis, Indiana 46204 that is received prior to the Annual Meeting, stating that you revoke your proxy; - By signing a later-dated proxy card and submitting it so that it is received prior to the Annual Meeting in accordance with the instructions included in the proxy card(s); or - By attending the Annual Meeting and voting your shares in person.
+- By sending a written notice of revocation to our Secretary at 225 West Washington Street, Indianapolis, Indiana 46204 that is received prior to the meeting, stating that you revoke your proxy; - By signing a later-dated proxy card and submitting it so that it is received prior to the meeting in accordance with the instructions included in the proxy card(s); or - By attending the meeting and voting your shares in person.

-WILL THE RESULTS OF THE ADVISORY VOTES ON EXECUTIVE COMPENSATION AND THE FREQUENCY OF THE ADVISORY VOTES ON EXECUTIVE COMPENSATION BE BINDING ON THE COMPANY OR ITS BOARD?
+WILL THE RESULTS OF THE ADVISORY VOTE ON EXECUTIVE COMPENSATION BE BINDING ON THE COMPANY OR ITS BOARD OF DIRECTORS?

-The outcome of the advisory votes on executive compensation and the frequency of the advisory votes on the executive compensation will not bind the Company or restrict the Board in any manner when the Board makes decisions on these subjects.
-The Board could, if it concluded it was in our best interests to do so, choose not to follow or implement the stockholders' advice on these matters.
+The outcome of the advisory vote on executive compensation will not bind the Company or restrict the Board of Directors in any manner when the Board makes decisions on these subjects.
+The Board could, if it concluded it was in our best interests to do so, choose not to follow or implement the stockholders' advice on this matter.